 The human body is the most incredible machine on Earth.
 It is the structure that carries us, wrapped up in its largest organ known as “skin.”
 But, did you know that our body also communicates with us?

 Indeed, our bodies have the ability to inform us when an organ is not functioning properly or when something compromises its flawless performance.
-If you have a hormonal imbalance, for example, one way in which your body might let you know is by “gifting” your face with acne, or if you don’t drink enough water throughout the day, your lips will get chopped..
+If you have a hormonal imbalance, for example, one way in which your body might let you know is by “gifting” your face with acne, or if you don’t drink enough water throughout the day, you can get a headache…

 So by turning your face red after you drink, what does your body want to tell you?

-Intense redness and/or red flushes on the cheeks, sometimes on the neck and shoulders, indicates that the body cannot process the ingested alcohol in an efficient manner.
-This condition, known as alcohol flush reaction (or more commonly known as Asian flush) affects more than 50% of East Asians, but it doesn’t exclude Europeans, Africans or Americans either.
+Intense redness and/or red flushes on the cheeks (and sometimes on the neck and shoulders) indicates that the body cannot process the ingested alcohol in an efficient manner.
+This condition, known as an alcohol flush reaction (or more commonly known as Asian flush) affects more than 50% of East Asians, but it doesn’t exclude Europeans, Africans or Americans either.
 With symptoms like intense redness and hot flushes, there is still no known cure for Asian flush reaction.

 Reasons for Alcohol Flush Reaction

 It’s been known for quite some time that consuming alcohol induces blood pressure, but that’s not the biggest reason why you start to look like Santa after only one glass of wine.
 The actual reason why your face turns red is because of its inability to properly metabolize the very same alcohol you’re drinking.
-This makes the flush something between a medical condition and an allergy, always resulting in skin reddening which is this condition’s most distinguishable effect.
-You may also experience conditions such as headaches, nausea, and/or a rapid heartbeat.
+This makes the flush something between a medical condition and an allergy, always resulting in skin reddening which is the most distinguishable symptom of alcohol flushing.

-Well, the process gets to a pause right after the alcohol is converted into acetaldehyde.
+Well, the process gets paused right after the alcohol is converted into acetaldehyde.
 This causes accumulation of this poisonous and potentially very dangerous toxin, which needs a long time to get out of the body’s system.

 How to Prevent Alcohol Flush Reaction

-Even though there is still no known cure for this reaction/allergy, there are a couple of ways you can manage it, and even prevent it.
+Even though there is still no known cure for this reaction, there are a couple of ways you can manage it and even prevent it.

 The first one is obvious, limit your alcohol intake and consume light-colored, chilled drinks like white wine or champagne.
-This way, the risk of you blushing will be much lower, however, it will not get rid of the problem altogether.
+This way, the risk of you blushing will be much lower.
+However, this technique will not get rid of the problem altogether.
 It may be less intense, but it’s not a solution.

-The second way is by using antihistamines.
+The second way to reduce alcohol flushing is by using antihistamines.
 These histamine blockers should be taken 20-30 minutes before you start drinking, preventing the occurrence of any flashes.
-However, there’s one negative side to this.
-You shouldn’t drink too much alcohol since these blockers increase the rate of your blood alcohol content, meaning that you’ll get drunk faster than you normally do.
+However, there’s one negative side to this technique.
+You shouldn’t drink too much alcohol while using an antihistamine since these blockers increase the rate of your blood alcohol content, meaning that you’ll get drunk faster than you normally do.

 The third and most successful way in which you can actually prevent this uncomfortable alcohol flush reaction, is by using special pills that regulate and reverse the flushing.
 Our Sunset pills to be exact!
-As they are all-natural and extremely effective when it comes to alcohol flush prevention.
+They are all-natural option and are extremely effective when it comes to alcohol flush prevention.